twisty147/Twisties-Cook-Book/README.md

 ### **Features and Functionalities Implemented**
 This section contains a description of the features and functions implemented.
 The structure of the pages in **Twisties Cook Book** used Flask's templating system (Jinja2).
 All pages inherit their layout from base.html, that includes includes the common structure (header, footer, and Nav) for all pages.
 For styling the Materialize framework was used along with some custom CSS.
+JavaScript was used to add the interactive behaviour on the web page.

 **Registration**